Inquiry Question

 For example, consider the case of Escherichia coli.
 Let us assume that this bacterium divides every 20 minutes (i.e. doubles every 20 minutes).
 If we were to start with one bacterial cell in culture, after 24 hours, we would have:

-That is 4.7 x 1021 cells.
-To put this in context, it is estimated that there have been 1 x 1011 humans on Earth since we first appeared.
+That is 4.7 x 10^21 cells.
+To put this in context, it is estimated that 1 x 10^11 humans have been on Earth since we first appeared.
 Of course, the bacterial growth numbers are idealised calculations, and many factors, such as nutrient availability and competition for space, will limit their growth.
-However, the comparison illustrates one advantage of binary fission as a reproductive strategy: under good growth conditions, asexually-reproducing organisms can grow rapidly and occupy an ecological niche.
-Furthermore, gene mutations that confer advantageous phenotypes can spread rapidly in such gene pools.
+However, the comparison illustrates one advantage of binary fission as a reproductive strategy: under good growth conditions, asexually reproducing organisms can grow rapidly and occupy an ecological niche.
+Furthermore, gene mutations that confer advantageous phenotypes can spread quickly in such gene pools.